International E-road network in Greece

 In Greece, E-road numbers appear on motorway signs.

 The International E-road network has covered Greece since the Declaration on the Construction of Main International Traffic Arteries, which established the first E-road network in the country, was signed on 16 September 1950.

 In 1975, the European Agreement on Main International Traffic Arteries (AGR) created the current E-road network, based on a system of north–south and east–west reference roads: although the AGR came into force in 1983, Greece officially migrated from the 1950 Declaration to the AGR in 1989.
 A significant change to the current E-road network affecting Greece was agreed in 1985, coming into force in 1986.

 Current network (1989–present)

 The current E-road network was established by the European Agreement on Main International Traffic Arteries (AGR), which was finalised at Geneva on 15 November 1975, and came into force on 15 March 1983.
 Greece adopted the current network on 9 January 1989, when it acceded to the AGR.

-There are currently fourteen E-roads within Greece, of which nine are Class A, and five Class B: Places in italics are where the national road numbers change, but do not appear in the current consolidated text of the AGR.
+There are currently fourteen E-roads within Greece, of which nine are Class A, and five Class B: Places in italics are where the motorway or national road numbers change, but do not appear in the current consolidated text of the AGR.